anth-dj-uol/geog5003_practicals/docs/index.markdown

 ### Code Structure

-The ABM framework found in [this repository](https://github.com/anth-dj/geog5003_practicals/tree/master), contains the following files:
+The ABM framework found in [this repository](https://github.com/anth-dj/geog5003_practicals/tree/master), contains the following Python files:

 - `agentframework.py` - provides classes for the Agent and its associated data, in addition to unit tests for the Agent class

-- `model.py` - provides classes to model an ABM, its graphical view and a controller to link the two.
+- `model.py` - provides classes to represent an ABM _Model_, its graphical _View_ and a _Controller_ to link the two components (the [Model-View-Controller pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller))

 ### Future Improvements